In this article, I talk through an example scenario covering estate planning for clients who sold a business within the last three years.

 To be clear, Cliff is putting his capital at risk

 John makes it clear to Cliff that the value of any BR-qualifying investment, and any income from it, can fall or rise.
 Cliff may not get back the full amount he invests.

 John also explains that BR is assessed by HMRC on a case-by-case basis, and that this assessment happens when an estate makes a claim.
 Entitlement to claim the relief will depend on the company or companies Cliff invests in qualifying for BR at the time the claim is made.
 Tax relief will also depend on personal circumstances, and tax legislation could change in future.

 While Cliff is not expected to need to access this pot of money during his life, the investment will remain in his name, and so he will be entitled to request a withdrawal should he need to.
 John makes clear that withdrawals cannot be guaranteed as the shares of unlisted companies can be harder to sell than shares listed on the main market of the London Stock Exchange.

 Peace of mind

 Cliff is comfortable with these risks, and decides to act on John’s recommendation.
-He invests £1.8 million into a BPR-qualifying investment.
+He invests £1.8 million into a BR-qualifying investment.
 Should Cliff be very unlucky and pass away tomorrow, he knows that Andrew and Nicole should inherit those shares without having to pay inheritance tax.
 As you can imagine, this represents valuable peace of mind for Cliff.